About This Blog

 25th October 1917 the Bolshevik “October Revolution”

-Today is the anniversary of Phase Two of the 1917 Russian Revolution.
-Just eight months earlier, Tsar Nicholas II’s regime had been deposed and replaced by a Provisional Government – but the seizure of power by the Bolsheviks in … Continue reading
+Today we consider the anniversary of Phase Two of the 1917 Russian Revolution, just eight months after Tsar Nicholas II’s regime was deposed and replaced by a Provisional Government.
+But the seizure of power by the Bolsheviks in their so-called October … Continue reading

 23rd October 1956 the Hungarian Revolution